-We aspire to empower our graduates to emerge as leaders, innovators, and global ambassadors of excellence in Artificial Intelligence and Data Science by cultivating creativity, resilience, and a curious mindset.
-We invite all interested stakeholders to join us in transforming engineering education as we embark on this groundbreaking journey.
-Together, let's strive for excellence, innovation, and a lasting impact on society.
+Our goal is to nurture graduates who are prepared to lead, innovate, and serve as global ambassadors of excellence in IoT, Cyber Security, and Blockchain Technology.
+By fostering creativity, resilience, and curiosity, we aim to equip them to face the challenges of the digital world, contribute to technological advancements, and play a crucial role in securing our interconnected future.
+We invite all stakeholders to join us in redefining engineering education as we embark on this transformative journey.
+Together, let's strive for excellence, innovation, and a lasting societal impact.

-Chairperson Board of Studies Artificial Intelligence and Data Science SIES Graduate School of Technology
+Chairperson Board of Studies Department of Computer Science & Engineering (IoT & Cyber Security including Blockchain Technology) SIES Graduate School of Technology